How To Get Started In Travel Photography

 Get access to ALL our online courses - 1000’s of videos, worksheets, critiques of members work, personalised support and much more with our monthly membership.

-Travel Tip 2 - Research your destination
+Travel Photography Tip 2 – Research the Best Travel Photography Locations

 Festivals, events, cultural celebrations?
 Learn when and where you need to be to capture the magic of your travels.
 Use this research to plan what you want to capture.
 Of course, there’s no way to guarantee the weather or the exact shots that you’ll get, but planning gives you a much better chance of getting the photographs you want.
 It’s also a good idea to talk to the locals, they’ll be able to tell you the best places to see things and let you know of any interesting events that may be taking place.